Employment—Based on Severe Economic Hardship

-This F-1 employment benefit is intended to address situations where a financial need beyond the student's control arises, which was unforeseen at the time the student applied to the school he or she is currently attending and after all other potential employment opportunities have proven to be insufficient.
+This F-1 employment benefit is intended to address situations where a financial need arises beyond the student's control, which was unforeseen at the time the student applied to the school he or she is currently attending and after all other potential employment opportunities have proven to be insufficient.

 Off-campus employment is a case-by-case exception made for students who can show that new, unexpected circumstances beyond the student’s control have created severe economic hardship.
 These may include:

 Substantial decrease in the relative value of currency the student depends upon to pay expenses

 Unexpected changes in the financial conditions for his or her sources of financial support